FelipeDS-Chili/packmlproject/README.md

 Copyright (C)  Le Wagon Staff

-This package is a meta-package that provide python libs for projects and mainly `packmlproject` script.
+This is a full machine learning project generator, based on packgenlite from Le Wagon, however contains some modifications in MLOps code and aditional files.
+It provides python libs for projects and mainly `packmlproject` script.

 `packmlproject` create a Python package template.